What Is Blockchain Technology and How Does It Work?

 Blockchain technology is often associated with cryptocurrencies like Bitcoin, but its applications extend far beyond digital currencies.
 Blockchain can store any type of data, from medical records to supply chain information to property deeds.

-Go Deeper: Get a complete understanding of blockchain technology in Blockchain Unlocked by Dennis Frank.
-Get it on Amazon.
+Go Deeper: This topic is covered extensively in Blockchain Unlocked by Dennis Frank.
+Available on Amazon: Paperback

 How Does Blockchain Work Step by Step?